prochazkaml/Coachium/README.md

 Please [click here](https://github.com/prochazkaml/Coachium/blob/master/todo) to view the current status of the Coachium to-do list.

-**Coachium is currently in the alpha stage.** This means that not all of the features which I have originally planned have been implemented, and it still may be riddled with bugs.
+**Coachium is currently in the beta stage.** This means that most (not all!) of the features which I have originally planned have been implemented, and all encontered bugs during development have been resolved.

-### Alpha stage

-Coachium will reach the alpha stage when it is ready to be used in lessons for basic tasks (current-voltage characteristics, figuring out the resistance of a resistor etc.), the bugs that I will notice during development are fixed and all of the basic features that are in the "Does not require hardware" and "Requires hardware" categories in the to-do list are implemented.

 ### Beta stage

-Next will follow the beta stage, as expected.
-That will occur when I request from the teachers at our school to actually use Coachium instead of CMA Coach with students for a couple of classes, and all of the reported bugs/suggested features by the students as well as the teachers are fixed/implemented.
+The teachers at our school (and possibly other schools?) will be requested to actually use Coachium instead of CMA Coach with students for most required classes.
+All of the reported bugs/suggested features by the students as well as the teachers will be fixed/implemented.

 ### Full release

-Coachium will get the first full release when the software is stress-tested for a full school year.
+Coachium will reach full release when the software is stress-tested for an entire school year.
 New features will be added (from the "Future stuff" category in the to-do list – will very likely be renamed at some point), bugs will be fixed and Coachium will receive a simple version numbering system for the users and server maintainers to easily keep track of the changes.

 ## How can I try it out?